 Place ninjas on the LEGO plate or the template you printed, and ask kids to write out each ninja’s location code.

-Make sure to write in the correct format: x-coordinate first, followed by comma, then y-coordinate.
-Include both numbers in a parenthesis.
+Make sure to write in the correct format: x-coordinate first, followed by a comma, then y-coordinate.
+Include both numbers in parentheses.

-2. Point out the location on coordinate plane with given location code (coordinates).
+2. Point out the location on the coordinate plane with the given location code (coordinates).

 Give kids several ordered pair numbers, and ask them to put the corresponding ninjas on the coordinate plane.